unforswearing/applescript/README.md

 ============
 <BR>
 ###overview
 A collection of various applescripts I have created.
+I try to keep them as general as possible (meaning: most of these could be considered system services) so that they could be useful to as many people as possible.

 <BR>
 ###scripts